 The kit comes in an orange color edition which certainly helps in visibility.
 Plus, it comes with an O-ring sealed plastic waterproof case which is great for keeping the kit dry.
 The lighter has reliable flint-wheel ignition and includes four tinder sticks.
 This item is excellent for camping and hiking, but the flint ignition is not ideal for windy conditions.

 Nonetheless, this is a great, reliable and affordable way to get your fire started while in the backcountry.

 - Not wind resistant

 - Not high altitude tolerant

 Related: For an even more accessible heat during colder conditions, check out the Zippo Hand Warmer.
 This palm-sized device provides 6-12 hours of gentle heat for your hands in all cold conditions.

-Specifications: Piezoelectric ignition; flame reaches 2,000 degrees F; waterproof ABS case and O-ring seal; functional to 8,000 ft; butane fill
+Specific features: Piezoelectric ignition, flame reaches 2,000 degrees F, waterproof ABS case and O-ring seal, functional to 8,000 ft, butane fill

-The UST Stormproof Floating Lighter (Black) – Butane Lighter comes in a black variant.
+The UST Stormproof Floating Lighter comes in a black variant.
 It is the perfect choice when it comes to outdoor activities like fishing, rafting, and other water sports.
 It is wind proof, storm proof waterproof, and buoyant.